 What Is Alpha BRAIN® Focus Shot?

 AB Focus Shot is a liquid, ready-to-drink version of Alpha BRAIN®, similar to energy shots you’ve probably already seen.
-Its formula is slightly different from original AB and ABI, as it features new ingredients that support focus, energy, and mood.† Note that unlike the previous two AB incarnations, Focus Shot contains a small amount of caffeine (50mg, or about half of what’s in a typical cup of coffee).
-Because it fits in the palm of your hand and is easy to grab on the go and down in one shot, we like to say that AB Focus Shot is the most convenient way to get into flow state.†
+Its formula is slightly different from original AB and ABI, as it features new ingredients that support focus, energy, and mood.
+Note that unlike the previous two AB incarnations, Focus Shot contains a small amount of caffeine (50mg, or about half of what’s in a typical cup of coffee).
+Because it fits in the palm of your hand and is easy to grab on the go and down in one shot, we like to say that AB Focus Shot is the most convenient way to get into deep focus.

 AB Focus Shot is available in two flavors—Peach and Tropical.